tgalarneau/bms/README.md

 Using my PiZero W, being so low powered sometimes slowing down to where it was barely usable.
 Checking with HTOP could see that the cpu was at 100% and very heavy RAM use due to Influxdb.
 So I found a better time series database - Victoria-Metrics.
 It is very fast with a better query language and the cpu uses only 20% of what Influxdb used.
 The RAM usage is also 60% less.

 All it required was to swap Victoria-Metrics for Influxdb.
 Telegraf and Grafana stayed the same.
-For Telegraf's configuration it only uses a different port than influxdb for output.
+For Telegraf's configuration it uses a different port than influxdb for output.

-**MQTT & JSON**

-Now can choose either mqtt or socket output.
-The mqtt version has been changed from csv to json output to make using mqtt data easier with other programs.
-I have also included mqtt listener with json inputs in the changed section that can be added to a existing telegraf.conf file only replacing the socket listener with the mqtt listener.
-Of course, also need to first install Mosquitto or another mqtt server/client.